Abhishek-kumarsingh/Calo/README.md

 ## ❓ FAQ

 **Q: Can I use this with my own AI API keys?**
 A: Yes!
-Set your Gemini/Claude API key in `.env.local`.
+Set your Gemini API key in `.env.local`.

 **Q: Is there a demo mode?**
 A: Yes, mock data is used when not authenticated.